penn-cnt/scalp_deep-learning/README.md

 More information about creating conda environments can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 # Documentation

+Due to the required flexibility of this code, multiple runtime options are available.
+We have aimed to reduce the need for extensive preparation of sidecar configuration files.
+Any sidecar files that are needed can be generated at runtime via a cli user-interace that queries the user for processing steps.
+If the sidecar files are already provided, this step is skipped.
+An example instantiation of this code is as follows:

+> %run -i main.py --input GLOB --preprocess_file configs/preprocessing.yaml --feature_file configs/features.yaml --t_window 60 --n_input 2

+**main.py** is the main body of this code.
+The additional flags are:
+ * -i is a special runtime flag for interactive environments.
+This is required if running multiprocessing in most interactive environments
+ * --input GLOB : Query the user for a wildcard path to files to read in via the GLOB library.
+ * --preprocess_file : Path to the sidecar yaml configuration file that defines preprocessing steps.
+An example can be found [here](scripts/SCALP_CONCAT-EEG/configs/preprocessing.yaml)
+ * --feature_file : Path to the sidecar yaml configuration file that defines feature extraction steps.
+An example can be found [here](scripts/SCALP_CONCAT-EEG/configs/features.yaml)
+ * --t_window : Break the data in each file into windows of the provided size in seconds.
+ * --n_input : Limit how many files to read in.
+This is useful for testing code or data and not wanting to read in all the data found along the provided path or in the pathing file.

+**NOTE:** The provided features.yaml file shows a special use case of how to create looped data.
+This is useful if trying to perform one analysis step many times with slightly different windows.

 ```
 %run main.py --help
 usage: main.py [-h] [--input {CSV,MANUAL,GLOB}] [--n_input N_INPUT] [--dtype {EDF}] [--t_start T_START] [--t_end T_END] [--t_window T_WINDOW] [--multithread] [--ncpu NCPU] [--channel_list {HUP1020,RAW}]